Chapter 3: Open The Door

 The steward threw back his head and laughed.
 My already hot cheeks began to burn.
 "You misunderstand, dear lady," he drawled.
 "Their burials have already been paid for in the full, by a young lord with a golden tiger mask."

 The Somaer family, the leading branch of the Fel in West Genalia and the richest in Vynam.

 They all wore tiger masks.

 "Oh, dear me."
-I managed a small giggle even while my heart was reeling.
-I had murdered an innocent woman, I had endangered myself and the hope of Marin's rescue—and it was all for nothing thanks to another Somaer cat.
+I managed a small chuckle even while my heart was reeling.
+I murdered an innocent woman, I endangered myself and the hope of Marin's rescue—and it was all for nothing thanks to another Somaer cat.
 "I meant no offence, Lord steward."

 His smile was full of obvious meanings.
 "None taken, lady. . ."
 His voice trailed away, allowing me space to fill in the blank.
 He wanted my name.

 Who was I?
 What did the peacock Phasiani Lord call me?